JuneMuoti/insure/README.md

 ## User Stories

 * Sign in with the application to start using.
-* Set up a profile about you and a general location and my neighborhood name.
+* Set up a profile about you .
-* Find a list of different businesses in your neighborhood
+* Find a list of different insurance covers.
-* Create Posts that will be visible to everyone in my neighborhood
-* view details of a single neighborhood

 ## Usage
 ```